Tamarine Restaurant Review, Palo Alto

 Spiced Honey Seared Duck ($26) Seared Sonoma duck breast drizzled with spiced honey & served with grilled pineapple & a radish cake was a bit on the tart side, but still satisfying for duck fans.

 Shaking Beef ($27) Cubed beef tenderloin seared with soy, garlic & onions; served with a watercress & mizuna salad is a must order.
 Tender beef cooked perfectly.
+This dish is very good but not great.
+We would order the prawns over this any day.

 Garlic Fried Rice ($7) Long-grain jasmine rice wok-fired with butter & garlic hit the spot.
 A bit rich, but nice flavors.
 We’d order it over the coconut rice.